krishnaap/2025-data-short-course/index.md

 ***

 # Participants
+Please add your name, organization, GitHub username, and link to GitHub portfolio to the table below.
+To do this you will need to **fork** this repository, make the changes, and submit a **pull request** so that your changes can be added to the course repo.

 | Name      | Organization | GitHub Username |  GitHub Portfolio Link    |
 | ----------- | ----------- | ---------- | ---------- |